 Texas Emergency Medical Task Force (EMTF): EMTF has recorded 3,029 encounters, with seven treated, and none transported.
-Multiple teams with WLFS packages were deployed or prepositioned across Texas to support wildfire response efforts.
-Teams responded to active fires, including the Rest Area Fire (Gray County), Saddle Fire (Bandera County), Crabapple Fire (Gillespie County), and Windmill Fire (Roberts County).
+Multiple teams with Wild Land Fire Support (WLFS) packages were deployed or prepositioned across Texas to support wildfire response efforts.
+Teams have responded to active fires, including the Crabapple Fire (Gillespie County), and Windmill Fire (Roberts County).
 Other teams were prepositioned in Alice, Brownwood, Lubbock, and Merkel to enhance wildfire response readiness.
 SCO and MIST are operating from the TAMFS EOC in College Station.
 The Area MEDL transitioned from the Rest Area Fire to the Crabapple Fire, while the SCO remains at the SOC in Austin.